Tree-Structured Synergy of Large Language Models and Bayesian Optimization for Efficient CASH: Experiment

 \subsection{Analysis of BO--LLM Collaboration}

 \sys maintains a BO-selection probability ($P_{\text{BO}}$) for each algorithm and samples the proposer at every HPO step. \cref{fig:bo_prob} plots the average $P_{\text{BO}}$ for each algorithm versus the number of evaluations over 104 datasets.
 Initially ($N < 25$), $P_{\text{BO}}$ is low ($< 0.3$), reflecting reliance on semantic priors when data are scarce.
 As the number of evaluations grows, the BO surrogate becomes more reliable: around $\sim 50$ evaluations, $P_{\text{BO}}$ rises to $\approx 0.5$, marking a transition.
 After $\sim 100$ evaluations, it gradually stabilizes between $0.6$ and $0.8$, with modest variation across algorithms (likely reflects differences in landscape smoothness).
-Overall, the LLM proposer is selected in 107 out of 300 iterations on average.
+On average, the LLM proposer is selected in 107 out of 300 iterations.

-To quantify the benefit of this dynamic synergy, we perform an ablation study on 10 datasets (detailed in Appendix~\ref{app:dataset_selection}) against three variants: L-MCTS (pure LLM), B-MCTS (pure BO), and LB-MCTS (0.5) (fixed 50:50 probability).
-We also include LLAMBO, the strongest LLM-based baseline. \cref{fig:validation_rank_bollm} tracks the average rank of the best validation performance over iterations.
-Four key observations emerge: (i) L-MCTS dominates early (first 70 iterations), while B-MCTS prevails later ($>110$ iterations), confirming LLMs excel at warm-starting while BO excels with sufficient data. (ii) Benefit of synergy: both LB-MCTS (0.5) and LB-MCTS outperform single-proposer variants. (iii) Superiority of our synergy: \sys achieves the best performance over the entire optimization, achieving a final \textbf{rank of 1.6} versus 2.3 for LB-MCTS (0.5), confirming the value of dynamic synergy.
-Notably, \sys outperforms L-MCTS even in the early phase, suggesting that occasional injections from the non-dominant proposer provide necessary diversity for performance gains. (iv) Finally, L-MCTS (rank 3.5) significantly outperforms LLAMBO (rank 4.9), highlighting that our trajectory-aware MCTS framework enables more effective LLM reasoning than unstructured prompting.
+To quantify the benefit of this dynamic synergy, we perform an ablation study on 10 datasets against three variants: L-MCTS (pure LLM), B-MCTS (pure BO), and LB-MCTS(0.5) (fixed 50:50 probability).
+We also include LLAMBO, the strongest LLM-based baseline. \cref{fig:validation_rank_bollm} tracks the average rank of the best validation performance. (i) L-MCTS dominates early ($<70$ iterations), while B-MCTS prevails later ($>110$ iterations), confirming LLMs excel at warm-starting while BO excels with sufficient data. (ii) Benefit of synergy: both LB-MCTS (0.5) and LB-MCTS outperform single-proposer variants. (iii) \sys achieves the best performance over the entire optimization, achieving a final \textbf{rank of 1.6} versus 2.3 for LB-MCTS (0.5), confirming the value of dynamic synergy.
+Notably, \sys outperforms L-MCTS even in the early phase, suggesting that occasional injections from the non-dominant proposer provide necessary diversity for performance gains. (iv) Finally, L-MCTS (rank 3.5) significantly outperforms LLAMBO (rank 4.9), reaffirming that our trajectory-aware MCTS enables more effective LLM reasoning than unstructured prompting.